 What If the House Failed the Termite Inspection

-Understandably, termite damage can significantly decrease the market value of your home.
-However, it doesn’t have to be a deal-breaker.
-Consider getting an estimate for repair costs — this will be vital information for negotiating with potential buyers or real estate investors.
-Some buyers may be willing to proceed with the purchase if you are willing to cover the costs of the termite treatment and repairs, or they might offer a cash deal at a reduced price to handle the problem themselves.
+Certain termite damage will have obvious effects and reduce your home’s market value; termite-damaged homes in general.
+But it doesn’t have to be an obstacle.
+Having a report detailing repair costs may be an important negotiating tool with buyers or real estate investors.
+Some buyers may be willing to buy the home if you have the termite treatment and repairs done, or they may do a cash buy at a significantly lower price to handle it themselves.

 How To Remove Termites In A House In Texas